 January 26th: Day of Mourning

-Emma McCormack • Jan 12, 2024
+Emma McCormack • January 12, 2024

 Navigating Australia Day: A Guide for Corporate Companies on Respectful Observance

-To Fist Nations Australians, the 26th of January marks the living memories of Indigenous Australians as a day of mourning.
+To First Nations Australians, the 26th of January marks the living memories of Indigenous Australians as a day of mourning.
 It's essential for corporate companies to approach this occasion with sensitivity and cultural respect.
 In this blog post, we'll explore ways in which businesses can observe this day in a manner that acknowledges the diverse perspectives surrounding this day and fosters inclusivity.

 Understanding Australia Day: